Revenue Tax SBT

 Thailand Tax (CIT)

-Tax benefits for SME's, the general corporate tax rate on the net profit in Thailand is 30% for companies with a paid up share capital of more than 5 Million Thai Baht.
+Tax benefits for SME's, the general corporate tax rate on the net profit in Thailand is 20%.
 The government has reduced corporate income tax rates to promote specific business sectors and small and medium enterprises.
 Enterprises qualify as small and medium-sized enterprises (SMEs) if the paid up share capital does not exceed 5 million baht.
-The tax rate for companies with a paid up share capital not more than 5 Million Thai Baht at the end of its tax year shall be taxed over the net profit at rate of 15% over the first one million Thai Baht profit, 25% over the profit between one million and three million and 30% for profits over three million Thai Baht.
+The tax rate for companies with a paid up share capital not more than 5 Million Thai Baht at the end of its tax year shall be taxed over the net profit as shown in the table below.

 table of contents